 Let’s start here.Income inequality is always a favourite of the crowd.
 When the sonorous sea of sweaty, screaming sycophants follow their latest sound-bite, it is most often the effects of income inequality that they are giving voice to.
 It’s just that they do not know it.
 The problem they face is that such a poorly delineated Magna Carta of demands can never achieve the Great Seal of even the most ineffective and incompetent King John.

-As discussed in a previous post, http://www.stillthinking.org/the-anarchists-handbook/the-absurdity-of-representational-government/, achieving consensus between any more than two humans will, by definition, bring about a win-lose situation.
+As discussed in a previous post, https://www.stillthinking.org/the-anarchists-handbook/the-absurdity-of-representational-government/, achieving consensus between any more than two humans will, by definition, bring about a win-lose situation.
 Change Managers, managerial consultants and analysts may think up new ways of portraying consensus as a win-win but that is just wrapping a pretty package around the word “compromise”.The starting point for this problem is that income inequality is a great calling card but there are high levels of differentiation in meaning for this phrase.
 When you are suggesting that there is something wrong but cannot clearly state what that “something” is then there is room for others to define your problems away.
 It’s a little like the issue of poverty and poverty line.
 Redefine the poverty line and you redefine poverty.
 All of a sudden, you can show that there aren’t as many people living below the poverty level and thereby reduce the momentum for change.

 You could also look at the relativity of income disparity, and choose which data set you include or do not include – again reducing the disparity and momentum for change.
 This can cut both ways, of course.
 Here’s the German online media group Spiegel’s graphic of income disparity comparisons between the USA and Germany (# 6 in further reading below).